 It is ‘Cyber Monday’ and ‘Black Friday’ time – again!
 All retailers are ramping up their offers and claim to be offering really good prices.
-Great deal or marketing scam?
-If you belong to the three-quarters of people who can’t perform the math necessary to determine the real value of an advertised sale: Use these online calculators to find out whether the discount is really worth it and how high your savings are.
+Great Deal? or Marketing Scam?
+Having trouble, like three-quarters of Americans, with the math necessary to determine the real value of an advertised sale?
+Then use these online calculators to find out whether the discount is really worth it and how high your savings are.

 A shocking number of Americans are unable to calculate percentage discounts without a calculator.
 This means shoppers are often not making the best decisions when comparing offers.
 Part of the problem is that seemingly big discount numbers appeal to consumers’ emotions, while the logical portion of the brain checks out.
 More details about this can be found in our consumer study here.